hentrope/runeframe/README.md

 # RuneFrame
-RuneFrame is a minimalist client for Old School RuneScape written in Java.
+RuneFrame is a minimalist client for Old School RuneScape written in Java 8.

+**Due to [policy changes by Jagex](https://secure.runescape.com/m=news/third-party-clients-update?oldschool=1), this client is no longer legal to use with RuneScape, and you will risk an account ban by using it.
+This remains here for archival purposes only.**

 ## Features
 RuneFrame forgoes having an extensive number of features to focus on doing one thing well: loading the game.